-TRIX with syntactic extensions achieves both sets of goals, in that, by applying the transforms, the advantages of TRIX can be realized, or by not applying the transforms, the advantages of RDF/XML can be realized.
+TriX with syntactic extensions achieves both sets of goals, in that, by applying the transfroms, the advantages of TriX can be realized, or by not applying the transforms, the advantages of RDF/XML can be realized.

-The simplicity of the TRIX serialization reflects the underlying simplicity of the RDF conceptual model, rather than the misleading impression left by the baroqueness of RDF/XML.
+The simplicity of the TriX serialization reflects the underlying simplicity of the RDF conceptual model, rather than the misleading impression left by the baroqueness of RDF/XML.

-9.2 Comparison with Beckett's Proposals
+Comparison with Beckett's Proposals

-In our survey in section 3.1, we identified Beckett's proposals [3] as the most promising.
+In section "A Brief History of RDF Syntax", we identified Beckett's proposals [Bec2003] as the most promising.